eamtcPROG/PAD/README.md

 "message": "string",
 }
 ```
+gRPC for communication between services

 ## Deployment and Scaling:

-Docker will be used to containerize and deploy each microservice independently, for scaling, isolated environments, and to simplified deployment across different platforms.
+Docker Compose will be used to containerize and deploy each microservice independently, for scaling, isolated environments, and to simplified deployment across different platforms.